ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 ).map(build_bst_from_tuples)
 ```

++ `keys_strategy`: It picks a key from a restricted range [-25, 25] or from
+the full integer range at random.

+>> The design purpose is: (1) The restricted range (-25 to 25) increases the probability of key collisions (same key appearing multiple times) to mimic real-world usage of BST; (2) The full range ensures you also test with diverse, widely-spaced keys.
+This design makes testing more effective by balancing collision scenarios with general cases.

++ `trees_strategy`: It generates random BST objects with up to 50 (key, value) pairs, and the keys are unique.

+>> Internally, this strategy uses the `insert` operation to add the nodes with (key, value) and build up the BST.

 #### Shrinking

 A key feature of Hypothesis is shrinking.
 If a test case fails, it doesn't just report the original complex input.
 Instead, it intelligently simplifies that input to the smallest form that still causes the failure, making it much easier to identify the underlying issue.